jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

 > Use Case
 A company wants to store file server data in S3 but still access it locally.

+2. FSx File Gateway

+- Provides low-latency, on-premises access to fully managed file systems in AWS.
+- Optimizes access to FSx for Windows File Server and FSx for Lustre.
+- Local cache for frequently accessed data with seamless cloud integration.
+- Supports SMB protocol for Windows environments.

+> Use Case
+High-performance computing workloads needing fast access to FSx file systems.

-2. Volume Gateway (iSCSI Block Storage)
+3. Volume Gateway (iSCSI Block Storage)

 - Provides cloud-backed block storage volumes.
 - Cached Volumes: Primary data is stored in AWS, with frequently accessed data cached locally for low latency.